 Research is one of the tri dharmas of higher education which is currently being aligned with the new era of normality, because research plays an important role in terms of innovation, technological advancement, and especially in increasing competitiveness in the eyes of the world.
 Research carried out by higher education academics should reach the stage of international publication, as a form of scientific communication, broadcast (informing) a research result to an international audience, in order to support the development of science and technology globally.
 The low level of international publication according to Nasution (2016) shows the low competitiveness of a nation, cannot support development, and ultimately there is no guarantee of success in the nation and state because of the inability of everyone to defend the state and nation.

-Kementerian Riset dan Teknologi / Badan Riset dan Inovasi Nasional Republik Indonesia (Kemristekdikti) The Ministry of Research and Higher Education issued a policy to increase international publications for tertiary institutions, which was pursued in three ways, including: (1) Pushing the Science and Technology Index to become a Global Ranker (Sinta); (2) Increase group research and research synergy, collaborating with world researchers on the theme of Industry 4.0; (3) Increasing the quality and quantity of Intellectual Property.
+Kementerian Riset dan Teknologi / Badan Riset dan Inovasi Nasional Republik Indonesia (Kemristekdikti) or in English named The Ministry of Research and Higher Education issued a policy to increase international publications for tertiary institutions, which was pursued in three ways, including: (1) Pushing the Science and Technology Index to become a Global Ranker (Sinta); (2) Increase group research and research synergy, collaborating with world researchers on the theme of Industry 4.0; (3) Increasing the quality and quantity of Intellectual Property.
 International publications have been clearly regulated in the Law of the Republic of Indonesia No.12 of 2012 concerning Higher Education, as an indicator for university ranking and a means of measuring one’s scientific competence.